Higgs to charm quarks in vector boson fusion plus a photon: Summary and Conclusions

 We proposed to study a new channel: the Higgs boson production via the VBF mechanism plus an additional hard photon in the hope to observe the challenging decay mode $H\to c\bar c$.
 The additional photon helps for the trigger to this hadronic decay process and to suppress gluon-rich QCD multi-jet background.
 The search that we proposed can utilize existing ATLAS and CMS triggers or offer new opportunities, for instance utilizing charm tagging in the HLT.
 We presented our specific proposal for the trigger design in Sec.~\ref{sec:strategy}.

-Based on the trigger considerations and the kinematic features of the signal, we first performed a cut-based analysis in Sec.~\ref{sec:cut-based}, which yielded a sensitivity for $y_c$ of about 6 times the SM value at 95$\%$ $\text{CL}_s$ at the HL-LHC.
-A boosted decision tree described in Sec.~\ref{sec:multi} enhanced the sensitivity by roughly 17$\%$ (using the same definition of relative change as used in Sec.~\ref{sec:multi}), to about 5 times the SM value at 95$\%$ $\text{CL}_s$ at HL-LHC.
-Our obtained constraint on charm-Yukawa coupling, summarized in Table~\ref{tab:kappalimit}, is better than the $H \to J/\psi + \gamma$ channel~\cite{Aad:2015eyf} and radiative decay of the Higgs boson \cite{Han:2018juw}.
+Based on the trigger considerations and the kinematic features of the signal, we first performed a cut-based analysis in Sec.~\ref{sec:cut-based}, which yielded a sensitivity for signal strength $\mu$ of about 43 times the SM value at 95$\%$ $\text{CL}_s$ at the HL-LHC.
+A boosted decision tree described in Sec.~\ref{sec:multi} enhanced the sensitivity by roughly 30$\%$ (using the same definition of relative change as used in Sec.~\ref{sec:multi}), to about 29 times the SM value at 95$\%$ $\text{CL}_s$ at HL-LHC, corresponding to an upper limit of $y_c$ as 13 times the SM value.
+Our obtained constraint on charm-Yukawa coupling, summarized in Table~\ref{tab:kappalimit}, is better than the $H \to J/\psi + \gamma$ channel~\cite{Aad:2015eyf}.
 Even though the limit obtained in our analyses is slightly weaker than the $ZH$ direct search by ATLAS \cite{ATLAS:2018tmw}, our channel will provide complementary information and a combination of different search channels can further improve the limit.

 Global analyses of all the Higgs couplings \cite{Perez:2015aoa,Coyle:2019hvs,deBlas:2019rxi,Carpenter:2016mwd} could result in a more sensitive probe than the direct search result $H\to c\bar c$, but admittedly depending on model-dependent assumptions, such as $|\kappa_V| \leq 1$ etc. Direct measurements of charm-Yukawa coupling are nevertheless indispensable.